MiddelkoopT/RC-2019-Spring/rc-2019-spring-08-Project.md

      that runs on the Clark cluster.
   2. The project results must be reproducible.
 The project will be graded by cloning the repository and following the provided instructions.
-Absolute filenames in configuration files or source code is strictly prohibited.
+Absolute hard-coded filenames in configuration files or source code is strictly prohibited.
   3. The workflow must consist of at least a data download and/or filtering step, an analysis step, and a results step in at least two languages.